HOSTED-POWER/docs-turbostack-app/Technologies/Containerization/Kubernetes/readme.md

 Kubernetes is an open source container orchestration platform for deploying, scaling, and managing containerized applications.
 It helps automate scheduling, service discovery, self-healing, and rollout management across your infrastructure.

-Within TurboStack, Kubernetes can be enabled per web application, making it possible to run workloads that depend on Kubernetes from the same platform-driven configuration workflow.
+Within TurboStack, you can enable Kubernetes per web application, allowing you to run Kubernetes-based workloads through the same familiar configuration workflow.

 ### Overview